 Noticeable change is also taking place on the site of the Assembly Building, to the south of the Seismic Pit.
 In this picture Yves Belpomo, construction coordinator for ITER Building Site & Infrastructure, and Vincenzo Sarica, head controller for concrete and steel structures at Engage (architect/engineer for the European Domestic Agency), are seen inspecting one of the 12-metre column sections that will be assembled as part of the steel "skeleton" of the Assembly Building.

 Eleven 60-metre pillars will be spaced every 9.3 metres along each side of the basemat to support the steel frame and the roof of the building.
-A parallel row of columns—not quite as thick and set inwards by a few metres—will support the rails for the double 750-ton gantry crane and the two 50-ton auxiliary cranes.
+A parallel row of columns—not quite as thick and set inwards by a few metres—will support the rails for the double 750-tonne gantry crane and the two 50-tonne auxiliary cranes.

 Bolting the bracings that tie the two parallel rows of columns together is not a simple operation: first, the bolts are tightened to 75 percent of the nominal torque; the final torque is applied only after strict control of the assembly's geometry.